Danner Trail 2650 GTX Review

 This shoe utilizes a waterproof/breathable Gore-Tex membrane to ensure that water stays on the outside where it belongs.
 The flood height of this is low (up to 2.75 inches), making deeper puddles a bit of a risk, though that holds true for virtually all of the shoes in this category.

 Durability is one area where this hiking shoe should have a leg up on the competition.
 The upper material is classically the most vulnerable to degrading first with hiking shoes.
 So the choice to use a durable material like leather/textile is a good one regarding this shoe's longevity.

 Should You Buy the Danner Trail 2650 GTX?

 The Danner Trail 2650 GTX is one of our favorite shoes to slip on to take on day hikes, as well as an all-around comfortable walking shoe that can be worn around town.
 Simple, with casual styling, they are a good choice if you don't plan on doing much aggressive hiking.
 Despite having some name-brand technologies such as a Gore-Tex lining and a Vibram sole, these shoes are a bit spendy based on their lack of overall solid hiking ability in more demanding terrain.

 What Other Hiking Shoes Should You Consider?

 For an all-around great hiker with versatility, you can depend on the Salomon X Ultra 4 Gore-Tex.
 This shoe is lightweight and comfortable with good traction and water resistance — all at a very fair price.
-Overall, it is the better shoe, no matter your hiking goals.
-If you want the best for comfort and support, the Hoka One One Toa Gore-Tex is a better pick with top-ranking results in these metrics that prove it is the one for those looking for general comfort on and off the trail.
+Overall, it is the better shoe than the Trail 2650 GTX, no matter your hiking goals.
+If you want the best for comfort, the La Sportiva Spire GTX is our top-ranking choice for those looking for general comfort on and off the trail.